Chad Pennington: 2004 season

 Into the 2004 season, the Jets signed Pennington to a team-record contract for seven years and $64.2 million and Pennington led the Jets to a 5–0 record.
 However, during a Week 9 game against the Buffalo Bills, Pennington injured his rotator cuff and subsequently missed three games.
 Second string quarterback Quincy Carter was 2–1 in Pennington's absence.
 After returning to action with a rout of the Houston Texans.
 Despite a scuffle with the New York media and losses to the New England Patriots and the St. Louis Rams, the Jets earned a wild card berth with a 10–6 record.
 Pennington then led the Jets to a first-round, 20–17 overtime win against the AFC West Champion San Diego Chargers, as he went 23–33, for 279 yards and two touchdowns.
 Pennington and the Jets then faced the 15–1 Steelers at Pittsburgh.
 Despite the Jets' offensive struggles and facing a 10–0 deficit, the Jets defense and special teams rallied to score 17 unanswered points.
-However, Pennington and the Jets would see their season end with kicker Doug Brien missing two potential game-winning field goals.
+However, Pennington and the Jets would see their season end with kicker Doug Brien missing two potential game-winning field goals that head coach Herm Edwards played into very conservatively.
 The Steelers went on to win in overtime.

 Pennington feuded with the local New York media throughout the season.
 During a news conference on December 20, 2004, Pennington scolded the assembled media, telling them it was 'not (their) right' but a 'privilege' of theirs to cover the Jets, 'to be around a bunch of professional athletes every day and do your job'.